 FAQs - Frequently Asked Questions:

-Can I play these DVDs on a regular TV?
+Will these DVDs play on a regular TV?

 YES!
-Plasma Window™ DVDs are designed for Plasma and LCD widescreen displays, but they will work on ANY standard television set and in ANY DVD player.
+Plasma Window™ DVDs are designed for High Definition widescreen displays, but they will work on ANY standard television set and in ANY DVD or Blu-Ray player.
 The images will automatically resize for regular TV sets even though the DVDs are designed for widescreen displays.
-The DVDs will play in DVD players worldwide.
+The DVDs will play in all DVD players worldwide.

 Do you ship Worldwide?